 The tool of choice is a proper scoring rule, which is simply a mapping that takes a probabilistic classification and the corresponding outcome and maps it to a number.
 We will typically average these scores over many prediction-outcome pairs to assess a model, similar to how we would evaluate a forecasting model using multiple forecast-actual pairs.
 Note, incidentally, that different proper scoring rules can also be used to assess predictive densities in numerical forecasting.

-One very common proper scoring rule (there are others!) is the Brier score, which was introduced by Glenn W. Brier in 1950 in weather forecasting.
-Suppose we have probabilistic predictions pi∈(0,1 for events i=1, …, N with corresponding outcomes oi, where oi=1 if the target event occurred and oi=0 if it didn’t.
+One very common proper scoring rule (there are others!) is the Brier score, which was introduced by Glenn W. Brier (1950) in weather forecasting.
+Suppose we have probabilistic predictions pi∈0,1] for events i=1, …, N with corresponding outcomes oi, where oi=1 if the target event occurred and oi=0 if it didn’t.
 Then the Brier score is defined as

 BS=1Ni=1Npi-oi2.